How Much Do Retractable Awnings Cost in 2025?

 Awning Fabric

-Retractable awning fabric is usually made of either vinyl or acrylic.
-Both are similar in price at between $150 and $2,500 for the awning fabric itself, depending on size and design.
+Retractable awning fabric is made of either vinyl or acrylic and is priced between $300 and $2,000.
+Both are similar in price for the awning fabric itself, depending on size and design.
 A small shade cloth for a patio would fall at the lower end of the pricing spectrum, while a large retractable awning would cost more.
 Consider the differences in awning fabric replacement cost when budgeting to install a retractable awning for the first time.

 Frame Material

 Prices for awning frame materials vary widely, depending on which material you choose.
-A metal awning costs more than an equivalent wood frame in most cases, but a metal frame will almost certainly have a longer lifespan and require less upkeep than a wood one.
+A metal awning costs more than an equivalent wooden frame, but it will almost certainly have a longer lifespan and require less maintenance than a wooden one.

 Brand

 Like all products, the brand of retractable awning you choose influences how much you pay for it.
-While prices range quite a bit, the following brands remain some of the most popular.
+While prices vary significantly, the following brands remain among the most popular.

 BrandAverage Cost Range